cmu-llab/aiscp/README.md

 This is the code for the paper "Automating Sound Change Prediction for Phylogenetic Inference: A Tukanoan Case Study."

-🚧 The full code (the end to end phylogenetic inference pipeline) is still being uploaded.
-However, the evaluation code with the trees from our 10 runs is up. 🚧

 [Feel free to take a look at our slides from LChange 2023.](lchange-slides.pdf)

 # Running our code

 ## Installation
 ```pip install -r requirements.txt```

 ```conda install pynini```

 You may need to revise the evaluation scripts to use the version of consense, penny, and quartet_dist for your platform (e.g ./consense-linux)